bosskabouter/volatalk/README.md

 The private key is stored in a Dexie encrypted IndexedDB.

 Future Feature: Create a Mnemonic BIP39 private key (12 word recovery phrase) and display in Account Setup for easy account recovery.
 Contacts or messages would not be recovered but once a contact comes back online his address will reveal again and connection can be reestablished.
 That's like a recoverable phone number.

 ### VolaTALK Client

 A Progressive Web App as reference of the VolaTALK protocol, bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app) using the the `pwa-starter` template.

 Future Feature: An Angular reference implementation, possibly trying out cloud storage https://Back4App.com.

 #### Registration

 A user can register by simply accepting Anonymous as its nickname.
 A default avatar (thanks http://thispersondosnotexist.com) is loaded but will appear for every contact differently (no CORS - no fetch).

 A user can save a base64 encoded image into his profile.
-The picture is downsized because it is send on very connection request within the connection metadata.
+The picture is downsized because it is send on every connection request within the connection metadata.

 ##### Geo-location

 The application permits "Follow Me" functionality.
 Users who both opt-in are able to see their own and other's estimated physical location, distance and bearing from each other, alongside local and remote weather conditions (thanks https://openweathermap.org/).
 By having several contacts using this feature the request information send to this service will render useless for identification/location tracking purposes.

-    Future Feature: A future version allows this visibility to certain contacts only.
+    Future Feature: Allows this visibility to certain contacts only.

 #### Push notifications

-Allows users to receive messages through Push notification API of the browser.
-The Push subscription registered in the service worker is saved in user's profile and send out to accepted contacts.
-A contact, trying to send a message while user is offline, will send user's subscription to the Push Server together with a payload.
-The payload is the message encrypted with the public key of the receiver.
-The push server does not know the ID of the receiver so cannot decrypt.
+Users can receive messages through the Push notification API of the browser.
+The Push subscription registered in the service worker is saved not on the server, but in the user's profile and send out to accepted contacts.
+A contact, trying to send a message while a user is offline, will send the user's subscription to the Push Server together with an encrypted payload.
+The push server does not know the ID of the receiver so cannot decrypt with the 'secret' Peer ID.
 It just received a URL (subscription endpoint) to resend the encrypted payload to.

 Drawing here

-The client uses it's own peer ID as secret key to unencrypt any message it receives through push notifications.
+The client uses it's own peer ID as secret key to decrypt any message it receives through push notifications.
 Not so secret, but since the Push Server does not know who is the receiver (only who is the sender) it cannot decrypt the message.
-The Browser's Push Provider does not know the user's peerid so they cannot decypher either.
+The Browser's Push Provider does not know the user's Peer ID so they cannot decipher either.

-    Future Feature:
-    Encrypt user's subscription endpoint with a secret shared only between the user and the pushserver responsible for sending the push request (possibly using the same connection token for PeerServer authentication).
-Other contacts do not need to know the user's endpoint, just give them a cypher which the pushserver knows how to handle.
+    Future Feature: Encrypt user's subscription endpoint with a secret shared only between the user and the push server responsible for sending the push request (possibly using the same connection token for Peer Server authentication).
+Contacts do not need to know the user's endpoint, just give a cipher which the push server knows how to handle.

 #### Invitation